rguske/rguske.github.io/post/deploying-harbor-on-a-vmware-tanzu-kubernetes-cluster/index.md

 Harbor - <i class='fab fa-github fa-fw'></i> https://github.com/goharbor/harbor-helm or also the one from

-[Bitnami](https://bitnami.com/) - <i class='fab fa-github fa-fw'></i> https://github.com/bitnami/charts/tree/master/bitnami/harbor which I'm gonna to use.
+[Bitnami](https://bitnami.com/) - <i class='fab fa-github fa-fw'></i> https://github.com/bitnami/charts/tree/master/bitnami/harbor which I'm going to use.

 Add the repository of your choice to your client...